PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

 In addition to these guarantees, PCPO characterizes its convergence based on two metrics: :math:`L2` norm and :math:`KL` divergence.
-It is designed to address the challenge of learning control policies that optimize a reward function while satisfying constraints, which is important for ensuring safety, fairness, or other considerations.
+It is designed to address the challenge of learning control policies that optimize a reward function while satisfying constraints.

 .. hint::

-    If you are new to the CPO family of algorithms, we recommend reading CPO tutorial (:doc:`./cpo`) to fully understand the concepts introduced in this section.
+    If you are new to the CPO family of algorithms, we recommend reading CPO tutorial (:doc:`./cpo`) to fully understand the concepts introduced in this chapter.

 ------